Film reviews from across the cinematic landscape. Written by: Jason Wheeler, Film Frenzy Senior Writer & Editor.

 The film considered to be the first summer blockbuster, Jaws is a fantastic film, presenting a simple yet relatable story.
 There isn’t a lot of complexity to be found in a giant shark terrorizing an island community.
 However, it takes the base fears humans have of the unknown and feeds on them.
 People on the island going for a swim have been eaten by something no one else has seen and the mayor, who citizens believe has their best interests in mind, is only concerned with Amity Island’s bottom line until an attack during the busiest day of the year.
 It takes humanity’s fear of the unknown along with the desire to trust someone in a position of authority and plays with them while inverting the notion of humans being on top of the food chain.

 This is all combined with the atmosphere the film has.
 Rather than outright showing the shark from the beginning, the viewer only sees what is happening to its victims.
 The best example of this is in the very first scene of the film, showing Chrissie Watkins running into the ocean for a swim.
-At first it shows her treading water before something tugs at her.
+At first, it shows her treading water before something tugs at her.
 Within moments it thrashes her around, pulling her under and her remains are shown in a later scene.
 It provides a sense of dread, knowing whatever was able to do that to Watkins is still out in the water.
 Further, showing mere glimpses of the shark until the final act helps to maintain the sense of dread.
 Until the moment Brody gets a good look at it, the audience is unaware of how large it is, only knowing it’s lurking somewhere and could strike at any moment.
 The music accompanying the shark helps to keep the atmosphere alive as well.
 Any time it starts, it’s a given the shark is going to show up, except for the one surprising time it showed up without the music.
 It’s a great subversion of expectations.

 Additionally, the film has good cinematography.
 The moment Brody realizes the shark has shown up while people are having fun in the water is a notable scene.
 It makes good use of the dolly zoom to draw attention to Brody having his fears affirmed.
-The shot in the beginning of the film where the viewer sees Watkins’ legs from the point of view of the shark is great, too.
+The shot at the beginning of the film where the viewer sees Watkins’ legs from the point of view of the shark is great, too.
 It succeeds in telling the viewer something is about to happen to this girl to kick off the story and the audience is looking through the eyes of whatever is about to do it.

 Awards & Recognitions